 The following documents have to be uploaded for your application to be complete.

 1. A copy of your passport or national identity card (unless you are a Swedish citizen)

 Applicants from non-EU, EEA-country, or Switzerland, need to pay application fee for higher education in Sweden, and if admitted a tuition fee.
 If you are a citizen in an EU, EEA-country, or Switzerland, you do not have to pay application or tuition fees.
 Please upload a copy of your passport/valid national identity card as we need to check your nationality.
 If you have a Swedish civic registration number, or Swedish citizenship, you do not need to upload a copy of your passport.
 Remember to state your Swedish civic registration number when you fill in your personal data.

-- An official and verifiable certificate of a Bachelor's degree including the transcript of records.
+- Upload your Degree of a Bachelor of Arts including the transcript of records.

-- If you are in your last year of studies, please upload an official and verifiable certificate that shows completed and current courses
+- If you are in your last year of studies please upload a certificate that shows completed and current courses

 We only accept documents in English, Swedish, Danish or Norwegian.
 Regarding documents issued in another language, you must upload the original document along with a translation made by an authorized translator.

 Please note that we do not accept print outs from Antagning.se.
 We do not accept e-mails as certificates